MichielNoback/java_jupyterbook/03_apis/exceptions.md

 There are exceptions for standard IO operations.
 These are called **_checked exceptions_** because their fate is checked by the compiler: whenever you call a method throwing one of these, you **_must_** catch it, or add a throws clause to your method.
 There is a subbranch extending from `RuntimeException` that represent the **_unchecked_** exceptions.
 These are not checked by the compiler: you can throw or catch these explicitly, but that is not required.

-### Checked exceptions
+## Checked exceptions

-Whenever a method publishes a throws clause of a checked exception in its method signature, you must take one of these two courses of action:
+Whenever a method publishes a throws clause of a checked exception in its method signature, you must take one of these **_two courses of action_**:

 - Catch it yourself: place this code in a **_`try/catch`_** structure